mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 and other non-lethal weapons.
-On the other hand, if the characters are in Battle Dress and firing PGMPs at the palace of the planetary duke, then the police will show up with the best weapons and armor available at the planet’s TL (or even a few levels higher).
+On the other hand, if the characters are in Battle Dress and firing PGMPs at the palace of the planetary duke, then the police will show up with the best weapons and armor available at the planet's TL (or even a few levels higher).

 Characters arrested for a crime will face punishment, determined by rolling 2d6+DMs on the Sentencing table.
-For crimes involving smuggling banned goods, the DM is equal to the difference between the planet’s law level and the banned goods in question.
+For crimes involving smuggling banned goods, the DM is equal to the difference between the planet's law level and the banned goods in question.
 (For example, laser weapons are banned at Law Level 2.
 A character found with a laser weapon on a Law Level 6 world would have a +4 DM to his roll on the Sentencing table.)
 Other crimes